yatroph/gemini-ocr/README.md

 # gemini-ocr

 Batch OCR tool that uses Google Gemini to extract text and math notation from images.
-Tkinter GUI with a Windows 97 aesthetic.

 Features:
 - Select a parent folder and it processes all image subfolders